he Bluetick Coonhound stands out for his striking coat. Although he’s a hunter by nature, he can be a good companion dog, too.

 You’ll find that he won’t be aggressive to people, but you need to watch him around cats or other small animals.

-This is a very intelligent breed who has a knack for problem-solving.
+This is a very intelligent breed that has a knack for problem-solving.
 He needs plenty of space, so take him outdoors often.

 After training is complete, you should notice how mindful he is of you.
 Bluetick Coonhounds will drool on occasion.
 They also love to howl and bark, usually very loudly.